 What are the benefits of a credit card hardship program?

-Admitting you’re in an economic predicament might be a shot to your financial ego, but there are plenty of benefits to these plans.
+Admitting you’re in an economic predicament might be a hit to your financial ego, but these plans have plenty of benefits.

 Save your credit score

-The biggest benefit of a hardship plan is that it can save your credit.
-While your financial hardship may be difficult to confront, it'll only become more dire if you start missing credit card payments and take a hit to your credit score.
-A hardship program, when executed correctly, can save you from missing payments and sending your credit score tumbling.
+The biggest benefit of a hardship plan is it can save your credit.
+While your financial hardship may be difficult to confront, it'll only become direr if you start missing credit card payments and take a hit to your credit score.
+When executed correctly, a hardship program can save you from missing payments and sending your credit score tumbling.

 Get out of debt faster and cheaper

-If your credit card issuer waives fees and reduces interest rates to help cardholders in financial distress, it can be a crucial long-term benefit.
-Not only will this reduce your monthly payment, but a lower interest rate and waived fees can also pull you out of debt quicker and save you cash.
+You’ll see long-term benefits if your credit card issuer waives fees and reduces interest rates to help cardholders in financial distress.
+Not only will this reduce your monthly payment, but a lower interest rate and waived fees can help to pull you out of debt quicker and save you cash.

-Sometimes, learning by doing is the best way, and this rings true in personal finance.
-By exploring your budget and speaking with your credit card issuer about your hardship options, you can learn a lot about managing finances.
-Whether it's a better understanding of interest rates or becoming a master budget maker, this can help set you up for future success.
+Sometimes, learning by doing is the best way, which is true in personal finance.
+You can learn a lot about managing finances by exploring your budget and speaking with your credit card issuer about your hardship options.
+Whether it's acquiring a better understanding of interest rates or becoming a master budget maker, this can help set you up for future success.

 What are the drawbacks of a credit card hardship program?

-A credit card company doesn’t want to approve a hardship program only to have you rack up charges again.
+A credit card company doesn’t want to approve a hardship program only to have you rack up charges.
 This is why some hardship plans include a temporary suspension of your account or, in some cases, a permanent account closure.

-In either case, you will not have access to the credit card until you've fulfilled the terms of the hardship plan.
+In either case, you will not have access to the credit card until you've fulfilled the terms of the hardship assistance program.

 Negative impact on your credit score

-While a hardship plan may have a long-term positive effect on your credit score, it can also have a short-term negative hit.
-This stems from the potential suspension or closure of the credit card account, which can harm your credit score in two ways.
+While a hardship plan may have a long-term positive effect on your credit score, it can also be a short-term negative mark on your credit report.
+This stems from the potential suspension or closure of your credit card account, which can harm your credit score in two ways.